sebpiq/pd-rpi-workshop/README.md

 #### Starting DSP

 As you won't have a GUI, you need to start DSP when your patch is loaded (otherwise you won't have sound).
-For this, on load of your patch, you must send the message `;pd dsp 0`.
+For this, on load of your patch, you must send the message `[;pd dsp 1(`.

 There's a catch though ... there is a bug currently in Pd, so that if you connect a `[loadbang]` directly to the message, and start the DSP instantly when the patch load, sound will not work.
-You need to put a delay in between, so basically executing the `[;pd dsp 1]` message a few hundred milliseconds after the load.
+You need to put a delay in between, so basically executing the `[;pd dsp 1(` message a few hundred milliseconds after the load.

 For an example of this, open `soundcheck.pd`.